chaitanyakhandare/Django-Forum-Site/README.md

 Made a website which has login, logout, signup feature.
 Also you can do post on it, delete that post also.

+We've "default" user.
+He can do post and able to delete its own post only!

 We've "mod" user.
-He can delete anyones post.
+He can delete anyones post, but not able to ban anyone.

 We also have a "superuser".
-He can ban user also, after which that user will not able to do post.
+He can BAN user, after which that user will not able to do post.
+And delete anyones post also.

 I've user Django for backend.
 And normal HTML, CSS, very little JavaScript.